GLOBAL MARKETS-Wall Street bounces off lows as UK steps in to calm bonds

 UK MARKETS STORM

-At the heart of this week's sell-off across global markets is the British government's so-called mini-budget last week which announced a raft of tax cuts and little in the way of detail as to how those would be funded.
+At the heart of earlier sell-off across global markets was the British government's so-called mini-budget last week which announced a raft of tax cuts and little in the way of detail as to how those would be funded.

 Strategists at Amundi, Europe's largest asset manager, said earlier on Wednesday they believed UK assets were in for more losses, as the UK's fiscal credibility remained on the line.